Continuous User Feedback Surveys

 Ongoing user feedback surveys (such as NPS, CSAT, or CES—more on these in the next section) are a method for collecting information directly from users or customers about their product experiences, preferences, and usage.
 These surveys are a continuous, always-on process, allowing teams to keep a pulse on customer satisfaction and respond to user needs as they arise.

 The value of regularly collecting customer feedback should not be understated—it’s what drives every decision in your company.
-As Noah Shrader, Product Manager and UX at Lightstream, says:
+As Product Designer Noah Shrader says:

 "User feedback in customer-centric companies is the fuel that drives every internal working part.
 Every process and every business decision is powered by a deep understanding of who the user is, what it is they're needing to do and ensuring they can do it successfully."